pjhartzell/gse-tech-talk/pdal.md

 * Create a new environment: `conda create -n pdal Python=3`
 * Install PDAL's Python extension: `conda install -c conda-forge python-pdal`
   * Note that this also installs PDAL as a standalone application
-  * Test if the PDAL application installed successfully by typing `pdal` at the prompt.
+  * Test if the PDAL standalone application installed successfully by typing `pdal` at the prompt.
 * Look [here](https://pdal.io/apps/index.html) for more information.

 ## 2. Using the PDAL command line application